 Dismals Canyon — just a short drive from Birmingham

 If you love to hike, one of the best hikes is in northwest Alabama.
 Dismals Canyon is privately owned and located in Phil Campbell, only about an hour and a half drive from Birmingham.
-The area was designated a “national nature landmark” in 1975.
+The area was designated as a “national nature landmark” in 1975.

 It spreads 85 acres and is definitely one of the most amazing natural areas in our state.
 The hike also features two waterfalls along with hidden chambers and small caverns for those who also enjoy exploring caves.